kantholtz/dotfiles/README.md

 ### Desktop Tweaks Diary ###

+I've switched to Plasma.
+No big setup hassle and theme configuration anymore.
+A Konsole theme is provided.

+#### Legacy terminator configuration

 I use terminator as my preferred terminal emulator.
 A configuration containing both a dark theme and a light theme can be found under terminator/config.
 I wrote a fish proxy function to adjust colors set